eezstreet/SWATEliteForce/README.md

 I wish I could do more with the game.
 I'm not an artist by any means, so a lot of the other things that I wish I could do (TASER rounds for shotguns, fixing a lot of the bad bump maps and flat shaded textures) aren't in the pipes.
 I do plan on dabbling with maps at some point, so there may be a custom campaign.
 I may include some community maps as part of the new campaign.

 # HOW TO INSTALL #
-Copy the folder containing this folder (SEFMod) into your SWAT 4 directory (the one containing Content and ContentExpansion).
+Copy the folder containing this folder (SEF) into your SWAT 4 directory (the one containing Content and ContentExpansion).
 By default this folder is located in C:/Program Files (x86)/SWAT 4 or C:/Program Files (x86)/Sierra/SWAT 4

+!!!
+CAUTION !!!
+Do not extract the SEF folder *into* your Content or ContentExpansion folders (and therefore overwrite things), otherwise the mod will not work correctly.

 To run the game, use the "Launch SEFMod.bat" file.
 To run SWATEd, use the "Launch SwatEd.bat" file.
 You can make a shortcut to these .bat files for more convenience.

+The mod can be removed by deleting the SEF folder from your hard drive.

 # VERSION HISTORY #